Good Taste the Only Real Moat Left

 Why this matters for builders

-This conversation matters beyond any single market because the temptation is now universal: settle for competent surface area and mistake that for meaningful work.
+This goes past any one market, because the temptation is everywhere: ship competent surface and call it meaningful work.

-- Writing for how people actually understand the problem, not how generic SaaS templates talk about it
+- Write for how people understand the problem, not how SaaS templates talk about it

-- Bringing domain and operating constraints into the product, not hiding them under abstract language
+- Pull domain and operating constraints into the product instead of hiding them behind abstraction

-- Using AI to map the canon quickly, then deliberately departing from it where the context demands
+- Use AI to map the canon fast, then leave it where the context demands

-What the market does not need is more competent clones.
-It needs builders who can use AI speed without surrendering the specifics that make a product trustworthy and useful.
+The market has enough competent clones.
+It needs builders who keep AI's speed without giving up the specifics that make a product worth trusting.

 A better way to use AI

-- Use AI to study the best existing work and understand the canon
+- Study the best existing work and learn the canon

-- Use AI to generate alternatives you would not have considered immediately
+- Generate alternatives you would not have reached on your own

-- Use your own judgment to reject what is generic, dishonest, or context-blind
+- Reject what is generic, dishonest, or context-blind

-- Add constraints the model does not naturally know, then build from there
+- Add the constraints the model can't know, then build from there

-What am I adding here that the model could not have added on its own?
+What am I adding that the model could not add on its own?

 - A real operating constraint

-- A user truth learned the hard way
+- A user truth you learned the hard way

 - A regulatory nuance